quicwg/multipath/draft-ietf-quic-multipath.md

 and mobile networks is a well-known multipath use case, it only uses two paths at the same time temporarily to avoid transmission pauses.
-Simultaneous path usage generally (sometimes known as concurrent multipath), however, needs more consideration than specified in this document to avoid negative performance impacts, e.g., when stream data is distributed over multiple paths with
+Simultsimltaneouspath usage generally (sometimes known as concurrent multipath), however, needs more consideration than specified in this document to avoid negative performance impacts, e.g., when stream data is distributed over multiple paths with